freenas/freenas-docs/userguide/system.rst

    *operating system* at a specified time.
 When a %brand% system boots, it loads the specified boot environment, or operating system, then reads the configuration database in order to load the current configuration values.
-If your intent is to make configuration changes, rather than operating system changes, make a backup of the configuration database first using :menuselection:`System --> General` --> Save Config.
+If the intent is to make configuration changes rather than operating system changes, make a backup of the configuration database first using :menuselection:`System --> General` --> Save Config.